 Add a Protein

-Proteins that would be delicious in this would be
+Proteins that would be delicious in this ratatouille pasta dish include the following:

 - Shrimp